Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

 Liquid Presence Detection
 =========================

-Liquid Presence Detection is a pressure-based feature that allows Opentrons Flex pipettes to detect liquids in a well, reservoir, or other container.
+Liquid Presence Detection is a pressure-based feature that allows Opentrons Flex pipettes to detect the presence or absence of liquids in a well, reservoir, or other container.
 Liquid Presence Detection gives you the ability to identify, avoid, and recover from liquid-related protocol errors.
-Additionally, you can use it to check for the presence or absence of a fluid, all without interrupting a protocol run.
-You can enable liquid detection for an entire protocol run or toggle it on and off as required.
+You can enable this feature for an entire protocol run or toggle it on and off as required.
 Liquid Presence Detection works with Flex pipettes only and is disabled by default.

 .. note::
     If your protocol uses :ref:`partial tip pickup <partial-tip-pickup>`, the pressure sensors for the Flex 8-Channel pipette are on channels 1 and 8.
 For the Flex 96-Channel Pipette, the pressure sensors are on channels 1 and 96.